đź’°

 • Startup disk not remembered

-• Mac boots to a blinking folder or question mark
+• Device boots to a blinking folder or question mark

 • Volume levels reset randomly